 Weirdly enough, I think this is the same reason I don’t like old dolls.

 Dolls are also representations of humans, and generally speaking new dolls are just fine.
 I’m not afraid of Barbie by any means.
 But Barbie doesn’t look “real” to me, either.
 When you’ve got an old doll, though, and it’s started to come apart at the seams, or has lost an eye, or simply looks like a discarded small person, then the creepy factor definitely rises.

-I know movies like Toy Story and books like A Little Princess with tales of toys coming to life when the children aren’t present are meant to be endearing (and mostly are– I love Toy Story!), on some level the idea of a doll that can get up and walk around, but only when you’re not looking is actually a terrifying one.
+I know movies like Toy Story and books like A Little Princess with tales of toys coming to life when the children aren’t present are meant to be endearing (and mostly are– I love Toy Story!), but on some level the idea of a doll that can get up and walk around, though only when you’re not looking, is actually a terrifying one.